davidandrasi/homelab_brew/README.md

 ## Configure the environment

-- Setup Duckdns: Register and login to <https://www.duckdns.org/>, and add a subdomain you wish
+- Setup Duckdns: Register and login to <https://www.dynu.com/en-US/ControlPanel/DDNS> or <https://www.duckdns.org/>, and add a subdomain you wish
 - sudo chmod 600 docker_appdata/letsencrypt/acme.json
 - Update .env file based on the comments in the file
 - Update ${CONFIG_PATH}/traefik/rules.toml based on the comments in the file